-If you decide not to attend Upstate Medical University, it is your obligation to properly withdraw through the appropriate office.
-Non-attendance of classes does not classify as an official withdrawal, and does not relieve the student of his or her financial obligation or entitle the student to a refund.
+If you decide not to attend Upstate Medical University, it is your obligation to officially withdraw through the appropriate offices.
+Non-attendance of classes does not classify as an official withdrawal, and does not relieve the student of the financial obligation or entitle the student to a refund.

 The process of withdrawing from the university is a formal procedure which the student has the responsibility to initiate.
 A student withdrawing shall be responsible for payment of tuition and fees in accordance with the Tuition & Fee Refund Schedule.
 The date recorded by the Registrars Office will be used as the official withdrawal date for tuition adjustment purposes.

 Tution Liability/Refund Schedule

 The Tuition Liability/Refund Schedule below indicates 0% liability is for the first week of classes only.
 The first week of classes is defined as the first seven calendar days of the semester.
 During 0% liability, refunds will be processed and charges removed for tuition and all fees.
 After 0% liability, tuition will be prorated according to the schedule below, and all fees are non-refundable.
 After 100% liability, a student is liable for tuition and fees in full.
 Students who register for courses and who do not file the appropriate withdrawal or do not drop before the end of the fourth week of classes are liable for their full charges.

 Refunds will not be made to students who do not attend classes and have not completed the required withdrawal procedure.
 No refunds will be issued until after the drop/add period.

 |Courses dropped during the||Tuition Refund||Tuition Liability||Fee Liability|